Karneades/CyberTriad/README.md

 whether it has a value at all.
 But it's fun as a thought experiment anyways.
 Maybe it’s easier to discuss a future initiative with this _Triad_ in mind.
-So let's detect fragility and the position of different topics in the _Triad_ and answer "What has more upside than downside?".
+So let's detect fragility and the position of different topics in the _Triad_ and answer "What has more upside than downside?" and "How to get from the left to the right?".

 As in the words of Nassim Taleb: